 Many aspiring healthcare professionals think they can only go one of two routes: nursing school or medical school.
-However, there are dozens of critically important jobs in hospitals, emergency rooms, and other clinical settings that support doctors and nurses.
+However, dozens of critically important jobs in hospitals, emergency rooms, and other clinical settings support doctors and nurses.

 One of those avenues is working as a phlebotomist.
 A phlebotomist specializes in venipuncture, the practice of drawing blood for testing or donation.
 Phlebotomy training is a great way to secure an entry-level position in the medical field and develop critical skills as an allied health professional.

 The best phlebotomy certification programs are affordable, comprehensive, and prepare you to sit for the certification exams.
 We reviewed and compared 20 programs before making our top picks.

 This short, but thorough, phlebotomy certification program positions aspiring phlebotomists as experts and prepares them for an entry-level job in the healthcare field.